Thaumistry: In Charm's Way

 “The central game mechanic (which I won't spoil here) offers interesting ways of interacting with objects and people.”

-The reviews indicate a significant absence of music and sound in the game, with players expressing disappointment over the lack of a soundtrack and background audio during gameplay.
-Many feel that the inclusion of music would enhance the overall experience, as the silence detracts from immersion.
+The reviews consistently highlight a significant absence of music and sound in the game, with many users expressing disappointment over the lack of a soundtrack and background audio during gameplay.
+This absence detracts from the overall experience, leading players to consider using their own music to fill the void.

 “Sound is completely absent as well, but if I wanted to, I could just start a music player in the background.”